kimiastrid/DMX-over-nRF24/README.md

 DMX transceiver pinout:
 ![SN75176 pinout](pics/sn75176.jpg)

+Note: SN75176 and MAX485 have the same pinout, so in the following text, all references to SN75176 are also valid for MAX485.

 Find this chip in your DMX controller.
 You'll need three wires.
-I used wires from a network cable, they work well.
+I used wires from an ethernet cable, they work well.
 Solder these wires like this:

 |SN75176|RF Nano|